top of page

 Right after her birth, she was brought to the USSR, while her twin half-brother, and her mother of Russian aristocratic émigré circle, Sophie de PRITTWITZ, remained in France.
 Whilst Seraphina’s grandparents on her mother’s side were the Russian immigrants forced to flee the Soviet Russia, Seraphina was returned to their mother land by the same force that expelled them.

 Seraphina’s father, being in sensitive government operations, could not raise Seraphina himself.
-As a result, the ‘official’ registration and documents were arranged for her to be placed with a foster family of Russian-Ukrainian descent, a newly-wed couple with a newborn child who were residing in Saint-Petersburg.
+As a result, on the arrival to the USSR, she was placed with the medical research institution - the Institute Ott in Saint Petersburg, - that arranged the ‘official’ registration and documents for her to be placed with a chosen foster family of Russian-Ukrainian descent, a newly-wed couple with a newborn child who were residing in Saint-Petersburg.

 Amalgamated Alma Mater